hylee1rt/PROJECT3/index.md

-The goal of this project is to compile and apply different models and methods for nonlinear regression on the Boston Housing Prices dataset.
+In machine learning experiments the relationship between the dependent and independent variable is often assumed as linear.
+Often, the input features for a predictive modeling task interact in unexpected and often nonlinear ways.
+Creating new polynomial features sometimes might help in capturing that relationship which otherwise may go unnoticed.
+Thus, the goal of this project is to compile and apply different models and methods for nonlinear regression on the Boston Housing Prices dataset.
 This analysis will cover regularization techniques on polynomial features, other nonlinear models, hyperparameter tuning and model validation.

 ### Boston Housing Data